fortitudo-tech/fortitudo.tech/docs/source/examples.rst

     Real Estate     14.5  19.2  23.9  25.0  25.0  21.9  19.9   2.0   0.0
     Hedge Funds     24.2  25.0  25.0  25.0  25.0  25.0  25.0  25.0   0.0

-The efficient frontier for the posterior probabilies is calculated:
+And then the posterior probabilities:

 .. code-block:: python